DemmyDemon/esx_uteknark/README.md

 That is exactly what UteKnark does!

+# END OF SUPPORT

+There is no support given for this resource, nor are there any updates coming.
+I am no longer playing FiveM, nor am I developing resources for it.
+It makes no sense to have this repository open for things like issues submission anymore.

+Feel free to fork it, though.
+The [LICENSE](LICENSE) is very permissive.

 # Player manual

 First you need to get a hold of seeds.
 How you do this is different from server to server.
 Ask whatever support staff your server has.